webysther/authelia/docs/content/en/configuration/session/introduction.md

 *__Note:__ This setting uses the [duration notation format](../prologue/common.md#duration-notation-format).
 Please see the [common options](../prologue/common.md#duration-notation-format) documentation for information on this format.*

-The period of time the user can be inactive for until the session is destroyed.
+The period of time the user can be inactive for until the session is destroyed when the remember me box is not checked or is otherwise disabled.
 Useful if you want long session timers but don't want unused devices to be vulnerable.

 ### remember_me_duration